Rectified deep neural networks overcome the curse of dimensionality for nonsmooth value functions in zero-sum games of nonlinear stiff systems: Introduction

-However, we face several difficulties in approximating the $d$-dimensional value function $v_d$.
-Recall that the errors of the Galerkin approximations are in general of the magnitude $\cO(d^{-\gamma})$ for some $\gamma>0$ (see e.g.~\cite{gyongy2008,barth2012,giles2012}).
-Thus to achieve the accuracy $ \eps$, we need to approximate the value function in the $d$-dimensional Euclidean space with $d=\cO(\eps^{-1/\gamma})$, and the complexity of many classical function approximation methods, e.g.~piecewise constant and piecewise linear approximations, will grow exponentially in $\eps$, i.e., they suffer from the so-called Bellman's curse of dimensionality.
 Moreover, the control processes and the nonsmoothness of the terminal costs imply that the value function $v_d$ typically has weak regularity, e.g.~$v_d$ is merely locally Lipschitz continuous and could grow quadratically at infinity.
 This prevents us from approximating the value function by using sparse grid approximations \cite{bungartz2005,schwab2011}, or high-order polynomial expansions \cite{kalise2018}.
 Finally, since the mappings $A$, $U$ and $G$ in \eqref{eq:spde} could involve differential operators, the Lipschitz constants (with respect to the Euclidean norm) of $A_d, U_d, G_d$ in \eqref{eq:spde_d} will in general grow polynomially in dimension $d$.
 This stiffness of coefficients creates a difficulty in constructing efficient discrete-time dynamics to approximate the time evolution of the It\^{o}-Galerkin SDE \eqref{eq:spde_d}.